sohailmahmud/sohailmahmud/README.md

 ### Hi fellow devs 👋, I am Sohail Mahmud!

 A Software Engineer with 4 years of industry experience.
 Specializing in JavaScript technologies and AWS.
-Professional experience with building web and mobile applications used by millions of people.
+Strong experience with the languages I work with and I've released software in JavaScript, Java, PHP, Dart, Python.

 Currently, building the digital ecosystem at Cimbuk.
 I previously worked on building cross-platform app at Extreme Solutions, worked on building core app at Cynergy Solutions, as a programmer I built and launched web app at Automate Infosys, founded and led tutoring services for computer programming at Cimbuk Labs, and in my own time I work on opensource at Node.js, Laravel and Flutter.

-#### ⚡ TECHNICAL SKILLS
+#### ⚡ Technologies I Work With

 - **Programming Languages**<br>
   C, C++, Java, JavaScript, PHP, Dart, Python